Exact Clustering of Weighted Graphs via Semidefinite Programming

 The primary contribution of this paper is an analysis establishing similar clusterability results for a particular convex relaxation of the clustering problem.
 That is, we present an analysis establishing the following theorem, which provides conditions for perfect recovery of the underlying cluster structure from the solution of a particular semidefinite program.
-As an immediate corollary, the theorem establishes that one may identify clusters as small as \( \Omega(\log n)\), i.e., there exists constant $c$ such that the size of the smallest cluster recoverable cluster is bounded below by \(c \log n \) for sufficiently large \(n\), with high probability if the data is sampled from the sparse block model described above for particular choices of $p$ and $q$; here and in the rest of the note, an event occurs \emph{with high probability (w.h.p.)} if the event occurs with probability tending polynomially to $1$ as $n \ra \infty$.
+As an immediate corollary, the theorem establishes that one may identify clusters as small as \( \Omega(\log n)\), i.e., there exists constant $c$ such that the size of the smallest cluster recoverable cluster is bounded below by \(c \log n \) for sufficiently large \(n\), with high probability if the data is sampled from the sparse block model described above for particular choices of $p$ and $q$.
+Here, we say that an event occurs \emph{with high probability (w.h.p.)} if the event occurs with probability tending polynomially to $1$ as $n \ra \infty$.

-\begin{theorem} Suppose that the \(n\)-node graph \(G = (V,E)\) is sampled from the generalized stochastic block model, with \(k\) disjoint blocks and no outliers, in-cluster edge probability \(p\), and between-cluster edge probability \(q\).
+\begin{theorem} Suppose that the \(n\)-node graph \(G = (V,E)\) is sampled from the generalized stochastic block model, with \(k\) disjoint blocks, in-cluster edge probability \(p\), and between-cluster edge probability \(q\).
 Let \(\bs A \in \R^{n\times n}\) denote the adjacency matrix of \(G\) and let \(\hat r\) and \(\tilde r\) denote the cardinality of the smallest and largest clusters, respectively, in the block model for \(G\).
 Then there exists constants $c_1, c_2, c_3 > 0$ such that the columns of the optimal solution \(\X^*\) of the semidefinite program